 What is an ESOP?

 ESOP or an Employee Stock option Plan – which is also called Employee Stock Ownership Plans in India is a system by which a company allows its employees to purchase shares of the company.
 In certain cases, a foreign holding company provides the employees of an Indian subsidiary with such an option.
 Under this scheme, employees are granted options, which allow the employee to buy the stock at a rate below the prevailing market value of the stock, or the employee is provided a certain percentage of his/her remuneration in stocks of the company.

 Why are ESOPs given?

-There are a multitude of reasons for which an employer would give an ESOP to an employee.
-The trend of giving ESOPs is more prevalent in start ups, which cannot afford to provide large compensation packages to its employees.
+There is a multitude of reasons for which an employer would give an ESOP to an employee.
+The trend of giving ESOPs is more prevalent in start-ups, which cannot afford to provide large compensation packages to their employees.
 By providing an employee with an ESOP, the employer gets the employee vested in the interests of the company and provides the employee with a sense of ownership, thereby, motivating the employee to perform a task with an actual vested interest in the company.
-Some companies provide ESOPs to employees which can be exercised on a future date, to provide incentive for a long term commitment by the employee to the company.
+Some companies provide ESOPs to employees which can be exercised on a future date, to provide an incentive for a long-term commitment by the employee to the company.

 What benefits does the company enjoy by providing ESOPs?

 - Acquiring the shares of a departing owner: The owners of private companies can use the ESOP to sell their shares.
 Companies are allowed to make tax-deductible contributions to the ESOP to buy out the shares or the company can use the ESOP to borrow money to buy the shares.